Tap the text to show or hide reading controls.

 “I don’t even have a license.
 So forget it.”

 — I’m begging you, at least get a license.
-I have the right to watch over a changed world.
+I have a right to watch over a changed world.

 “For free?”